-The Bridge Loan Agreements specify that repayment of the loans was initially the earlier of (i) July 30, 2022 or (ii) 7 days after Sandfire Resources America Inc. completes either a debt or equity financing with gross proceeds of at least US\$21 million.
+During the year end June 30, 2022, and through the nine months ended March 31, 2023, TMI and the Company as guarantor, entered into various Bridge Loan Agreements with Sandfire Resources Ltd (parent) for short-term funding of day-to-day operations up to an aggregate of US\$30.0 million.
+The Bridge Loan Agreement, as amended, specify that repayment of the loans was initially the earlier of (i) July 30, 2023, or (ii) 7 days after Sandfire Resources America Inc. completes either a debt or equity financing with gross proceeds of at least US\$30 million.
+To date, US\$18.9 (CAD\$24.5) million has been borrowed.

 Interest on the loans is set at 5% per annum and interest is payable on the last day of each calendar month.
 The stated interest rate of the Bridge Loan was below the market rate for similar loan instruments.
 For accounting purposes at the date of each advance, we discount the expected payments using a risk-adjusted discount rate and an estimated repayment date.
-Rates of 10.0% to 10.6% were used for the loans received during the year ended June 30, 2022.
-Amounts received in excess of fair value on the date of the advances were credited to Share Capital representing an increase in contribution by Sandfire Resources Ltd. Total Interest expense on these loans, including accretion of the discount of \$387,623, was \$763,385 for the year ended June 30, 2022.
+Rates of 13.15% to 16.93% were used for the loans received during the nine months ended March 31, 2023, (10.0% to 10.6% for the year ended June 30, 2022).
+Amounts received in excess of fair value on the date of the advances were credited to Share Capital representing an increase in contribution by Sandfire Resources Ltd.